Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `type`

+*Read-only*.
 A number representing the weapon type.
 Matches values from the tes3.weaponType table.

 **Returns**: